All Episodes

 Okay, go.

-I I I I assumed you were asking why they need another bill to repeal the original bill.
+I assumed you were asking why they need another bill to repeal the original bill.

-Unless I move.
+Unless I might.

 Okay, no.

-My question was why add amendments to something that's being repealed.
+My question was, why add amendments to something that's being repealed?

-And see the whole argument Democrats are trying to gum up this works, they want to add amendments to a one-page bill that says we're getting rid of something.
+They want to add amendments to a one-page bill that says we're getting rid of something.

-Pure and simple, that they want the media to go along with.
+It's a trick, pure and simple, that they want the media to go along with.

-They get their pork in there, but essentially the other bill is going to have to be written because you can't technically repeal the original health care reform bill.
+To get their pork in there, but essentially the other bill is going to have to be written because you can't technically repeal the original health care reform bill.

 Well, no.